erin-allison/pulumi-nextjs-starter/README.md

 backend and specifying proper use of AWS profiles.

 ## Outstanding TODOs
+- Design guards to isolate environments to some degree (dev vs prod)
 - Add the ability to define a CNAME for the CloudFront distribution.
 - Allow passing environment variables and attaching extra IAM policies to the server functions
 - Fill out demo sites more to validate usage of the above